Tyler-Liquornik/canoe-analysis/README.md

   - [X] Solve for a load distribution based on the self-weight distribution of the hull
   - [X] Iteratively solve for the waterline of a floating hull in equilibrium to get a buoyancy distribution
   - [ ] Update the YAML model and Marshalling process
-  - [ ] Provide a GUI to custom edit the curves that define the hull
-    - [X] Define a set of curves availalbe for hull shape in the model (can start with just one for now)
+  - [X] Define a set of curves for hull geometry (can start with just one hardcoded set for now, user not yet able to choose themselves)
-    - [ ] Edit curves by sliders for parameters for a given curve

 <!-- CONTRIBUTING -->
 ## Contributing